beekmanlabs/tuxedo-menu/README.md

 # tuxedo-menu
-A simple jQuery menu plugin with a flat HTML menu structure.
+A simple jQuery menu plugin that is compatible with metisMenu.

 ## Install
 ```bash